CloudLabsAI-Azure/hack-in-a-day-challenges/unified-data-foundation-with-fabric/overview.md

-# Unified Data Foundation with Fabric
+# Microsoft Fabric OneLake Data Engineering with Medallion Architecture

-Welcome to the Unified Data Foundation with Fabric Hack in a Day!
+Welcome to the Microsoft Fabric OneLake Data Engineering Hack in a Day!
 Today, you'll explore how to build an enterprise-grade data lakehouse using Microsoft Fabric's unified analytics platform.
 Through hands-on challenges, you will implement the Medallion architecture (Bronze-Silver-Gold layers), perform data quality transformations, create dimensional models, and integrate with Azure Databricks for advanced machine learning analytics.

 ## Scenario